Developing catchment-scale expertise

 Read about some of our case studies below.

 Griffith’s International WaterCentre is leading the Water for Women funded research project ‘Pacific Community Water Management Plus’.
-This project was established in 2019 and is ongoing throughout 2023 and 2024, and is exploring how Civil Society Organisations ( CSOs) and governments can better enable rural community water management and conservation in the Pacific to improve SDG 6 outcomes, using community water management plus practices.
+This project was established in 2019, is ongoing throughout 2023 and 2024, and is exploring how Civil Society Organisations ( CSOs) and governments can better enable rural community water management and conservation in the Pacific to improve SDG 6 outcomes, using community water management plus practices.
 In Fiji, this project has created practical guides for government, civil society and other actors designing programs or activities to address water security challenges experienced by rural Fijian communities.
 Throughout 2023 and 2024, the projects has focused on supporting water conservation behavioural change programs to promote water conservation behaviours by everyone in communities.
 These guides are supported by education videos entitled ‘Water Conservation is Everyone’s Business’.

 PACWAM Water Conservation Guide Water Conservation is Everyone's Business

-In 2023, the International WaterCentre implemented a behaviour change campaign with community members in Vanuatu to support rainwater tank use in rural communities, creating water conservation behaviours and practices.
+Throughout 2023-2024, the International WaterCentre implemented a behaviour change campaign with community members in Vanuatu to support rainwater tank use in rural communities, creating water conservation behaviours and practices.
 Rainwater provides one of the main drinking water supplies for households in rural Pacific communities.
 Recent research showed that over 80% of surveyed villages reported their water tanks becoming empty or very low in the dry season, and over 70% of tanks tested on some islands had presence of bacterial indicators (poor water quality).

 This project was funded by World Vision Australia, World Vision Vanuatu, and the Australian Government’s Water for Women Fund.
 The campaign was designed to encourage and foster improved maintenance, operation, and management behaviours that ensure the safe and secure capture, handling, storage, and use of rainwater for drinking purposes across the entire service chain – “From roof to mouth”.